 Go check them out, even if you're hesitant!
 This is where you’ll get to engage with others who share your interests and possibly make lifelong friends.

 8. How do I help myself be successful in my first year?

-University lives by one rule.
-You get out of it what you put into it.
-It will teach you so much about who you are and what you want to do with your life.
-It will be the most rewarding thing you do to date, so put all of your energy into it...even though it may be absolutely exhausting at times.
+University lives by one rule: you get out of it what you put into it.
+Success in university is about working hard, managing your time and dedicating yourself to your studies.
+So be prepared to put a lot of energy into it, even though it may be exhausting at times.

 9. When can I come and visit the campus?

-Honestly, the best way to know which university is right for you is by exploring the campus and picturing what the next four years of your life will look like.
+A great way to know which school is right for you is by exploring the campus and picturing what the next four (or so) years of your life will look like.

-Whether it be in-person or virtually, getting a sense of your campus and its community can help you decide if that university is the right fit for you.
+Whether it be in-person or virtually, getting a sense of your campus and its community can help you decide which university is the right fit for you.

 10. How do I apply?

-If you have any questions about applying to Ontario Tech or the programs we offer, don't hesitate to book a one-on-one meeting with one of our recruiters; we would love to talk with you.
+If you have any questions about applying to Ontario Tech or the programs we offer, don't hesitate to book a one-on-one meeting with one of our recruiters; they would love to talk with you!